platformsh/platformsh-docs/sites/friday/src/get-started/here/configure/php.md

 ## Build flavors

-By default, Upsun will make assumptions about how you want to build your application.
+By default, Upsun makes assumptions about how you want to build your application.
 Namely, that you are managing your dependencies with Composer, and that the very first thing you'd like to run is a particular and common production flavor of `composer install`.

-This is called a build `flavor`, but it's assumption may prove inappropriate for your application and cause your builds to fail.
+This is called a build `flavor`, but its assumption may prove inappropriate for your application and cause your builds to fail.
-[Consult the documentation](/languages/php#dependencies) to learn more about disabling this feature.
+Therefore, you can [disable this feature(/languages/php#dependencies).

 ## Authenticated Composer